bagisto/user-guide/src/multi-vendor-marketplace/return-merchandise-authorization.md

 **2) Declined:** If the seller rejects the cancellation request, this status can be selected.

-**3) Item Canceled:** Once the seller accepts the request and cancels the ordered item, this status can be applied.
+**3) Item Cancelled:** Once the seller accepts the request and cancels the ordered item, this status can be applied.

 <img src="/images/multi-vendor-marketplace/16-item-cancel.webp" alt="Customer Email and Password" />

-After selecting **Item Canceled** and clicking **Save Changes**, the order is canceled automatically.
+After selecting **Item Cancelled** and clicking **Save Changes**, the order is canceled automatically.

 <img src="/images/multi-vendor-marketplace/17-canceled-order.webp" alt="Customer Email and Password" />